 There are other widely desired elements for the vision of Maidenhead's future which lie outside the scope of a Neighbourhood Plan.
-These are described in section 1 and Appendix 1 Editor's Note: Agree scope with Management team and how it relates to the Vision Statement here but could be broadly characterised as quality of built environment, improved infrastructure and regulation, and quality of town centre offering.
+These are described in section 1 but could be broadly characterised as quality of built environment, improved infrastructure and regulation, and quality of town centre offering.